-Brown-Forman Corporation has announced that Mark McCallum will retire from his position of executive vice president, chief brands officer on 31 December, 2019, when he will reach the mandatory retirement age for executive vice presidents.
+Brown-Forman Corporation has announced that Mark McCallum will retire from his position as executive vice president, chief brands officer, on December 31, 2019, when he will reach the mandatory retirement age for executive vice presidents.

-Brown-Forman also announced that Matias Bentel will become chief brands officer effective 1 January, 2020.
+Brown-Forman also announced that Matias Bentel will become chief brands officer on January 1, 2020.

-Bentel joined Brown-Forman in 2008 as marketing director, Latin America and the Caribbean, and has served in progressively more senior marketing roles for the Latin America region, before being promoted to vice president, chief of staff in 2014 and vice president, general manager Mexico in 2016.
+Bentel joined Brown-Forman in 2008 as marketing director, Latin America and the Caribbean, and served in progressively more senior marketing roles for the Latin America region before being promoted to vice president, chief of staff, in 2014 and vice president, general manager Mexico, in 2016.

-Prior to joining Brown-Forman, Bentel served as marketing manager, Latin America and the Caribbean for Diageo from 2005 through 2007.
+Prior to joining Brown-Forman, Bentel served as marketing manager, Latin America and the Caribbean, for Diageo from 2005 until 2007.

 © 2019 Hospitality Ireland – your source for the latest industry news.
 Article by Aidan O'Sullivan.
 Click subscribe to sign up for the Hospitality Ireland print edition.